GabrielVelasco/Jogo-da-Velha-com-AI-C/README.md

-# Tic Tac Tow with ""AI"" written in C
+# Tic Tac Toe game with ""AI"" written in C

 A tic tac toe game made from a Tetris Attack code that was made from a Pac Man code with """" AI """" (of course it's just a  bunch of if-else)